Cyfrin/Updraft/courses/security/3-first-audit/25-assesing-highs/+page.md

 </details>

-Let's consider impacts and likelhoods of our first scenario (I've provided you a reference to them above).
+Let's consider impacts and likelihoods of our first scenario (I've provided you a reference to them above).

 Upon consideration we see that, while funds aren't at risk, the user's 'hidden' password being visible to anyone is a pretty severe impact to how the protocol is expected to function.